Kay-YOSHI/Pattern-Recognition/README.md

 # Pattern-Recognition

 This repository contains MATLAB (ver.
-R2018a) files that implement the following machine learning algorithms by reference to the book "*Pattern Classification (2nd Edition)*" written by Duda, R. O., Hart, P. E. and Stork, D. G. (2000).
+R2018a) files that implement the following selected machine learning algorithms by reference to the book "*Pattern Classification (2nd Edition)*" written by Duda, R. O., Hart, P. E. and Stork, D. G. (2000).
 I manually coded all algorithms to deepen understanding of them rather than using machine learning related built-in functions.